wcfrobert/wthisj/README.md

 Run main.py using your base Anaconda environment.

 1. Download Anaconda python
-2. Download this package (click the green "Code" button and download zip file)
+2. Download this package (click the green "Code" button above or download the latest release)
 3. Open and run "main.py" in Anaconda's Spyder IDE.

 The following packages are used: